Analyzing Policy and Related Work for English Learners

 Quality of English Language Proficiency Assessments

 AIR developed a framework for evaluating state and local implementation of Title III assessment and accountability provisions.
 The core product of this study, contracted by the U.S. Department of Education, was a technical guide and checklist for state assessment developers and peer reviewers of state English language proficiency (ELP) systems.
-To support the development of this technical guide, the project team conducted a literature review to summarize the theoretical and research literature related to the characteristics of coherent, valid, reliable, and fair assessment systems that are aligned to ELP standards and accessible to all ELL groups.
+To support the development of this technical guide, the project team conducted a literature review to summarize the theoretical and research literature related to the characteristics of coherent, valid, reliable, and fair assessment systems that are aligned to ELP standards and accessible to all EL groups.
 The project team convened an expert panel to contribute to the development of the technical guide and literature review.

 - Literature Review Related to Assessment and Accountability Provisions Relevant to English Learners (PDF)

-On behalf of the Policy and Program Studies Service at the U.S. Department of Education, AIR gathered lessons learned about characteristics of preservice and inservice teacher education courses, and activities intended to improve instruction for ELLs, both by reviewing the literature and conducting case studies of National Professional Development Program (NPDP) grantees.
+On behalf of the Policy and Program Studies Service at the U.S. Department of Education, AIR gathered lessons learned about characteristics of preservice and inservice teacher education courses, and activities intended to improve instruction for ELs, both by reviewing the literature and conducting case studies of National Professional Development Program (NPDP) grantees.

 Study of the Title III Native American and Alaska Native Children in School (NAM) Program